open-mmlab/mmocr/README.md

 v0.6.1 was released in 2022-08-04.

 1. ArT dataset is available for text detection and recognition!
-2. Fixed several bugs that affects the correctness of the models.
+2. Fix several bugs that affects the correctness of the models.
 3. Thanks to [MIM](https://github.com/open-mmlab/mim), our installation is much simpler now!
 The [docs](https://mmocr.readthedocs.io/en/latest/install.html) has been renewed as well.

 Read [Changelog](https://mmocr.readthedocs.io/en/latest/changelog.html) for more details!